Questions? Call 503-957-7419 or email email@example.com

 Two Events in Salt Lake City!

-Rev. Terri Daniel, MA, CT is a clinical chaplain, ordained interfaith minister and end-of-life educator certified in death, dying and bereavement by the Association of Death Education and Counseling.
+Rev. Dr. Terri Daniel is a clinical chaplain, ordained interfaith minister and end-of-life educator certified in death, dying and bereavement by the Association of Death Education and Counseling.
 The focus of her work is to assist dying and grieving individuals to discover a more spiritually-spacious understanding of death and beyond.

 Terri conducts workshops throughout the U.S. to help the dying and the bereaved find healing through meditative, ceremonial and therapeutic processes that focus on inner transformation rather than external events.
 Her work is acclaimed by physicians, hospice workers, grief counselors and clergy for its pinpoint clarity on the process of dying and grieving, and its heartfelt depiction of consciousness beyond the physical body.